openstack/openstack-manuals/doc/ops-guide/source/ops-logging.rst

 on the cloud controller in the ``/var/log/nova-*.log`` files, it appears in ``nova-api.log`` and ``nova-scheduler.log``.
-If you search for this on the compute nodes in ``/var/log/nova-*.log``, it appears in ``nova-network.log`` and ``nova-compute.log``.
+If you search for this on the compute nodes in ``/var/log/nova-*.log``, it appears in ``nova-compute.log``.
 If no ERROR or CRITICAL messages appear, the most recent log entry that reports this may provide a hint about what has gone wrong.

 Adding Custom Logging Statements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~